 Is your doggo getting into trouble?
 Is he or she digging up your yard, eating your furniture, or chewing your shoes?
-Increased activity, is the single most effective method to treat dog behavior problems.
+Increased activity, is the single most effective method to solve dog behavior problems.
 Unless there is a medical condition, more activity will be among dog trainers’ and behaviorists’ recommendations.
-This will go a long way to solve your dog problems such as digging, chewing, howling, running away, or any general disobedience.
+This will go a long way to solve your dog problems such as digging, chewing, howling, running away, or general mischief.

 How much and how often should you play with your dog?

-If you’re not sure, start with short activities, such as 10 to 15 minutes, especially if you own a large dog or puppy, also watch the temperature (to make sure they don’t overheat or get too cold) and gradually increase the length.
-Besides, 15 minutes will be easier for you to start from, too.
+If you’re not sure, start with short activities, such as 10 to 15 minutes.
+If you own a large dog or puppy, also watch the temperature (to make sure they don’t overheat or get too cold) and gradually increase the time.
+15 minutes will be easier for you to start from, too.
 Now let’s take a quick look at your options.

-- before meals, therefore encouraging natural rhythm: hunting is done before eating.
+- Before meals, therefore encouraging natural rhythm: hunting is done before eating.
 Don’t exercise your dog after eating as their stomachs are full.

-- before you leave home, so your dog chooses a nap instead of howling or chewing door jambs.
+- Before you leave home, so your dog chooses a nap after you leave instead of howling or chewing door jambs.

 Most common activities to do with your dog

 Make sure to consider the length of walk may depend on your ability to find the time, the weather conditions, your dog’s fitness, and the health conditions of you and your dog.

-We think it’s cool to have at least thirty-minute walks twice a day.
+We have found it’s ideal to have at least a thirty minute walk, twice a day.
 That may cover times before you leave for work and before you go to sleep.
-But it is good to find even a small amount of time for your dog at random moments.
-He will appreciate it.
+It is good to find even a small amount of time for your dog at random moments.
+They will appreciate it.

 Our Chocolate Labrador LOVED to swim.
 Labradors have webbed paws and an thicker inner coat to keep them warm.
 They also used their tails as a “rudder” to steer them through the water.
 Please note that not all dogs love water.
-But those who love it will enjoy swimming during a walk or if it’s a hot summer day.
+If yours does, they will enjoy swimming during a walk especially if it’s a hot summer day.
 As with people, swimming is very good for dogs’ health.
 It provides a range of movements not present in any other activity.
 It is also excellent for dogs with arthritis or joint issues.
 If your dog feels slightly afraid of the water, that doesn’t mean no swimming.
 Check this to help your dog to overcome a fear of swimming.

 There are numerous different sports to try with your dog:

-- sled racing – dogs pulling a sled.
+- Sled racing – dogs pulling a sled.
 The Iditarod is the “Last Great Race”.

-- dock jumping – jumping from dock for the distance.
+- Dock jumping – jumping from dock for the distance.
 Diving dogs is a fun and exciting sport.

 These are just a few of the most common examples from all over the world.
 And new dog sports are being created rapidly.
 Check what dog sports are most accessible in your region and suitable for you and your dog.

 Yes, dogs love to watch TV.
-Especially because you are “spending more time together with your dog” literally.
-Just spend the time together.
+Especially because you are “spending more time together with your dog”.
 Allow your dog to lie by your feet when you are watching television.
-Sit in the same room with your dog as you read a book or the news on your tablet.
+Sit with your dog as you read a book or the news on your tablet.

 As we said in the beginning, your dog will appreciate your presence.
 You even don’t have to interact with your dog to make them feel pleased.
 Being with you is part of their social structure, that is ingrained in their being.
-A nice hug or a cheer from time to time for no reason will make them feel like they are in heaven.
+A nice hug or a belly rub from time to time for no reason will make them feel like they are in heaven.
 Even if heaven is sitting on the floor with you.